 The 2019/2020 French national climate assembly that preceded "was an attempt to put into practice a broader democracy, a more active participation of citizens.
 In my opinion, this is the guarantee of the effectiveness of public action in the general interest," the president of the Est Ensemble association of municipalities says.

 A reflection of the population

-The Citizens' Assembly participants were selected in the summer of 2021 through sortition conducted by the polling institute IRS Quality.
-The 100 assembly members are a reflection of the diversity of the Est Ensemble region in terms of gender, age, education level and place of residence.
-The participants receive an expense allowance for their participation.
+The Citizens' Assembly participants had been selected in the summer of 2021 through sortition conducted by the polling institute IRS Quality.
+The 100 assembly members were a reflection of the diversity of the Est Ensemble region in terms of gender, age, education level and place of residence.
+The participants received an expense allowance for their participation.

 Est Ensemble comprises a region of the nine towns Bagnolet, Bobigny, Bondy, Les Lilas, Le Pré Saint-Gervais, Montreuil, Noisy-le-Sec, Pantin and Romainville in the Seine-Saint-Denis department to the east of Paris.
 It was founded on 1 January 2016.
 The main purpose of the association of municipalities is to partially decentralise local government in the vast Métropole du Grand Paris.
 The member municipalities therefore belong to both associations of municipalities.